naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 **For file edits/str_replace limit:**
 - Report error
-- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Switch mode: "Use Debug Mode to analyze and fix the issue."
+- Debug Mode will check why edits are failing
+- If Debug cannot resolve, switch to Orchestrator Mode
 - If Orchestrator cannot resolve, skip task

 **For retry limit (2 attempts):**
 - Do NOT retry 3rd time with same approach
-- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Switch mode: "Use Debug Mode to analyze and fix the issue."
-- Orchestrator will try different strategy
+- Debug Mode will diagnose why previous attempts failed
+- If Debug cannot resolve, switch to Orchestrator Mode

 **For consecutive errors (3 tasks):**
 - Create checkpoint
-- Switch mode: "Use Orchestrator Mode to review and fix issues."
+- Switch mode: "Use Debug Mode to analyze and fix issues."
+- Debug Mode will look for common patterns across failures
+- If Debug cannot resolve, switch to Orchestrator Mode
 - Report progress before stopping
 - If Orchestrator cannot resolve, request manual review

 **For infinite loop detection:**
 - If same command executed 3+ times with same result
-- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Switch mode: "Use Debug Mode to analyze and fix the issue."
-- Orchestrator will break the loop with different approach
+- Debug Mode will diagnose why command keeps failing
+- If Debug cannot break loop, switch to Orchestrator Mode

 ## 7. Phase Checkpoint